Ask Slashdot: What Kind of Societies Will the First Mars Colonies Be? - Slashdot

 :(

-Kim Stanley Robinson wrote books about this (Score:2)
+Kim Stanley Robinson wrote books about this (Score:3)

 I mean his Mars trilogy was nearly completely about the rise of a unique Martian society over the 100-200 years since its founding.